delor237/Web_programlama/README.md

 🚀 Overview

 BEUShareBox is a modern Single Page Application (SPA) that allows university students to digitally share, like, and comment on product recommendations.
-It bridges the gap between organic campus culture and digital social media functionality.
+It bridges the gap between organic campus culture and digital social media functionality
 +2

 ✨ Features